Trump Allies Have Reportedly Compiled Dossiers Of Damaging Information On Journalists

 As the NYT put it, this is only “the latest step in a long-running effort by Mr. Trump and his allies to undercut the influence of legitimate news reporting.”

-During the 2016 presidential campaign, Donald Trump popularized the term “fake news,” frequently using it to describe media organizations he perceives to be biased against his agenda, or him personally.
+During the 2016 presidential campaign, Donald Trump popularized the term “fake news,” frequently using it to describe media organizations he perceives to be biased against his agenda or him personally.
 Since then, the president has ramped up his rhetoric, attacking journalists, and slamming the media as “enemies of the people.”

 The NYT says a “loose network of conservative operatives” are compiling damaging personal information against journalists deemed unsympathetic to the Trump regime. https://t.co/NxodQSpInZ pic.twitter.com/zBiRIUpt0K